-The BCI will pioneer a Centre for Cancer, Stem Cells & Ageing that spans both molecular and patient biology to address the twin issues of cancer and ageing in cancer (stem) cells and in people.
+The BCI will pioneer a Centre for Stem Cells in Cancer & Ageing that spans both molecular and patient biology to address the twin issues of cancer and ageing in cancer (stem) cells and in people.
 Building on our established strength in stem cell biology, we will further expand our laboratory programme to important aspects of our ageing patient population including age-related co-morbidities.